 What is marriage counselling?

 Many things can contribute to problems during marriage and relationships.
-These can range from difficulties in communicating, change in circumstances (such as changing jobs), sexual difficulties, financial troubles or even illness.
+These can range from difficulties in communicating, changes in circumstances (such as changing jobs), sexual difficulties, financial troubles or even illness.
 Marriage counselling, sometimes known as couples therapy, helps couples (whether married or not) to understand and resolve their conflicts and improve their relationship with each other.
 Marriage counselling provides couples with tools to help them to better communicate, solve problems and negotiate difficulties in a more constructive and healthy way.

 What happens during marriage counselling?

-Marriage counselling is usually done in face to face sessions with a professional, qualified counsellor.
-The sessions are usually short term whereby you and your partner sit down together and, with the help of a professional, identify specific problems within your relationship and how they have manifested.
+Marriage counselling is usually done in face-to-face sessions with a professional, qualified counsellor.
+The sessions are usually short-term term whereby you and your partner sit down together and, with the help of a professional, identify specific problems within your relationship and how they have manifested.
 Typically, you’ll meet with a counsellor once a week over the course of anywhere between two to several months depending on how severely your relationship has deteriorated.
 You’ll be given the chance to speak about your issues and will be encouraged to develop new communication and coping strategies for when things become difficult.
 Over time, you’ll learn to understand and empathise better with your partner and develop healthier and more constructive ways to get to the bottom of any sort of tension between you.